 Students are required to have a laptop computer and mobile device.
 Laptop computers provide students access to primary and supportive information to prepare for and supplement the learning process.
-Pacific utilizes CANVAS, a web-based educational program, as the central component of the "electronic classroom" employed throughout much of the curriculum.
+Pacific utilizes the CANVAS web-based learning management system.
 Assignments, course material, assessments, and other tools are available for each class through CANVAS.
+Occasionally, educational activies are completed via Zoom video conferencing.
 Additionally, the Program utilizes computer-based examinations and survey tools.
 The campus offers a wireless environment enabling access to informational resources via the internet and proprietary Pacific sites such as the online library and other University resources.
 By making these a Program requirement, the cost is accounted for by Financial Aid.

-Any laptop computer made within the last four (4) years with at least 2GB of memory is acceptable and should work well.
+Most laptop computers made within the last four (4) years with at least 2GB of memory is acceptable and should work well.
 However, please check that your laptop hardware and software meet each requirement.